SparkSoftware/example-requirejs/README.md

 Views follow a similar pattern to _packages_.
 The _view_ folder structure mimics the ASP.NET MVC convention for the most part.
 A view found at `views\home\index` will expect the main module to exist at `~/Content/js/view/home/index/main.js`.
 Why _main.js_ instead of _index.js_ you may ask?
 Two reasons, the first being that by using a folder to represent the view, all related views are kept organized.
 The second reason is that scanning for _main.js_ to find modules to optimize  is much nicer than trying to optmize down all files.

-_NOTE: Minor modification will be required to support Areas_

 **Build.tt and Build.js**

 The _build.tt_ text template is used to generate the _build.js_ requirejs optimization configuration file.
 The current implementation of _built.tt_ will bundle all modules referenced by main in to a single file that will _always_ be loaded for each view.
 All _packages_ will also be bundled in to a single file (and potentially included in main if referenced).
 Finally, all _main_ view files will be bundled together to ensure no more than two JavaScript file requests per page if desired.